 To understand how long your campaign is going to take, let’s take a look at its components one by one.

 In this phase, we’re getting ready for the campaign.
 We produce the key documents, video and apply for tax schemes such as SEIS and EIS.
 Perhaps more importantly, at this stage we build a community of investors, warming them up and getting them ready to invest early, so we can show momentum in the campaign.
-This is crucial for investors that don’t know us: without momentum, they won’t feel compelled to invest along our crowd.
+This is crucial for investors that don’t know us: without momentum, they won’t feel compelled to invest along with our crowd.
 We discussed all of this in more detail in the article 7 steps to prepare your equity crowdfunding campaign.
+If you need to approach new investors with an email, here’s a template for you.
 And if you need a checklist for your tasks on pre-campaign, here’s one.

 I can’t emphasise this enough.
 The pre-campaign is the most important phase of the campaign!
 If we don’t do a good job here, we will not succeed, as simple as that!
 That’s why I recommend my clients to take as much time as needed here.
 If they have a strong community and a few lead investors, it could take as little as two months.
 But more often than not, that’s not the case and more typically we spend about 4 months (sometimes more!) in this phase of the process.